A Path Less Trodden: Uruguay

 Colonia del Sacramento, just an hour by hydrofoil from Buenos Aires, is usually the first stop for visitors to Uruguay.
 Founded by the Portuguese in the late 1600s, it is a calm place of cobbled streets, palm trees and a mixture of Portuguese and Spanish architecture.
 The ‘old town’ (casco antiguo) is a UNESCO World Heritage Site where charming restaurants, art galleries and small colonial hotels with shady patios and lush gardens can be found.

 From Colonia, it’s a two-hour drive along the coast to the country’s capital Montevideo.
-This friendly, safe city has a charming historic quarter with a beautiful cathedral, interesting museums and theatres, and the traditional Mercado del Puerto (Port Market) with its Victorian structure, restaurants, little cafes and excellent food stalls.
-While here be sure to take a walk or drive along the ‘Rambla’, a 20-kilometre waterfront avenue lined with beaches and a favourite with joggers, walkers, cyclists and families.
+This friendly, safe city has a charming historic quarter with a beautiful cathedral, interesting museums and theatres, and the traditional Mercado del Puerto (Port Market) with its Victorian structure, restaurants, little cafés and excellent food stalls.
+While here be sure to take a walk or drive along the ‘Rambla’, a 20 kilometre (12 mile) waterfront avenue lined with beaches and a favourite with joggers, walkers, cyclists and families.

 Punta Del Este with its expansive golden beaches is a popular haunt for Uruguay and Argentina's wealthy.
 Between December and February this beach resort is thronged with holiday makers but is still worth visiting to see the Ralli Museum, which holds an impressive collection of Latin American art.
 For a quieter seaside retreat make your way to nearby José Ignacio, the last town on the Maldonado region’s Atlantic coastline.
 This charming town maintains the cosy atmosphere of a former fishing village with simple whitewashed bungalows, modest cottages and a lovely lighthouse.
 José Ignacio is quickly becoming one of the chicest spots in South America and has an expanding list of beautifully designed boutique hotels.